DallanQ/angular-famous/README.md

 An alternate approach to integrating Famo.us and AngularJS.
 This approach requires you to write a bit more code than [famous-angular](https://github.com/Famous/famous-angular), but the library is simpler.
+Each of the famous-angular examples ([except the two that don't appear to be working](https://github.com/thomasstreet/famous-angular-examples/issues/5)) has been re-implemented here so you can compare the two approaches.

-To test the examples
+## Running the examples

 * run `bower install`
 * start a webserver (e.g., `python -m SimpleHTTPServer 9000`)